Intuitive Two Choices Tarot Spread

 How to Read the Intuitive Two Choices Tarot Spread

 Basically, you read this spread in three groups of three cards.
-The first three cards tell a story about your background and where you’re at now with regard to the choice you are facing.
+The first three cards tell a story about your background and where you’re at now about the choice you are facing.
 These cards could show you any inner doubts or challenges you are facing.
-Or it could focus more on outside circumstances.
+Or they could focus more on outside circumstances.
 Usually, it is a mix of both.

-The second group of three Tarot cards shows you how things are likely to progress if you go down the path of choice A and the third group of three cards shows you how things are likely to progress if you go down the path of choice B.
+The second group of three Tarot cards shows you how things are likely to progress if you go down the path of choice A. Finally, the third group of three cards shows you how things are likely to progress if you go down the path of choice B.

 Choose the 10th and final card from a Majors-only deck.
 This is the card that tells you the real issue your Higher Self is facing.
-This takes you beyond the bleedingly obvious outer circumstances and your own indecision and hopefully serves to provide you with the bird’s eye perspective you need to make your choice.
+This takes you beyond the bleedingly obvious outer circumstances and your own indecision and hopefully provides you with the bird’s eye perspective you need to make your choice.

 Oracle Option